 Date Action September 15 Faculty Member may request a realignment of weightings and adjust goals submitted in May.
+First week of spring semester Faculty Member may request a realignment of weightings and adjust goals.
 April 1 - April 15 (specific date to be established by individual Department Chairs) Faculty Member shall submit the annual evaluation indicating their accomplishments or progress on each goal.
-May 15 Department Chair shall address each criterion on the annual evaluation and return it to the Faculty Member.
+May 15 Department Chair shall address each criterion on the annual evaluation and return it to the Faculty Member .
 May 26 Deadline for a Faculty Member to meet with the Department Chair about aspects of the annual evaluation, including ratings.
 May 30 In preparation for the next academic year, Faculty Member shall outline goals and submit them electronically to the Department Chair , utilizing the annual evaluation form.
 June 2 Copies of annual evaluations will be sent to the appropriate college Dean .
 In the case of an overall evaluation of "Fails to Meet Expectations," a copy will also be sent to the PVPAA .
 July 1 Faculty contracts issued.

-References: Faculty Senate April 1999, March 14, 2013; Board of Visitors, April 23, 1999; June 15, 2001.
+References: Faculty Senate April 1999, March 14, 2013; Board of Visitors, April 23, 1999; June 15, 2001, March 2, 2017, June 8, 2018.